ThomasxCairnss/todo_project/README.md

 ## Project Overview

-This Django-based application is a to‑do list manager that lets users create, view, update, and delete tasks.
+This Django-based application is a to‑do list manager that lets users create, view, update, and delete tasks, as well as download CSV files of the tasks.
 It features an interactive dashboard with a summary of tasks (including a pie chart for completed vs. pending tasks) and a calendar view to track task due dates.

 ## Live Website:
 https://todo-project-uakq.onrender.com/